-Mr. Bruce Dannenberg – President, CEO and Founder
+Mr. Bruce Dannenberg – President, Chief Executive Officer, Director and Founder

 Mr. Dannenberg’s industrial career has focused on the management of the technology commercialization process and of manufacturing high technology processes and products.
 He has been involved in the semiconductor industry, the biotechnology industry, and the capital markets arena.
 He has expertise in industrial management, strategic planning, financial management, business development, industrial biotechnology, renewable chemicals, bioenergy, synthetic biology, microbiology, limnology, genomics, and coalition & alliance building.

 Mr. Dannenberg holds a Master of Science degree in Industrial Management from Clemson University, a Master of Business Administration degree from the University of Vermont, and a Bachelors degree in Zoology from the University of Vermont.
 He has also attended executive management programs at the M.I.T.
 Sloan School of Management and the Amos Tuck School of Business at Dartmouth College.
 He is a former Chairman of The Financial Management Association’s (FMA’s) Institutional Board of Directors and has been active in industry associations, such as Biotechnology Innovation Organization (BIO).